BBC sexual abuse cases: Allegations in 2012 and reaction

-In the weeks after the ITV documentary Exposure: The Other Side of Jimmy Savile was broadcast on 3 October 2012, the BBC faced questions and criticism over allegations that it had failed to act on rumours about sexual assaults, especially on young girls, by Savile and others.
+During the weeks after the ITV documentary Exposure: The Other Side of Jimmy Savile was broadcast on 3 October 2012, the BBC faced questions and criticism over allegations that it had failed to act on rumours about sexual assaults, especially on young girls, by Savile and others.
 Allegations were also made that a Newsnight investigation into Savile in December 2011 was dropped because it conflicted with tribute programmes prepared after Savile's death.

 On 11 October George Entwistle, at that time the Director-General of the BBC, directed the head of BBC Scotland, Ken MacQuarrie, to start an investigation into why the report was cancelled.
 He also announced an investigation into the BBC's child protection policy, and another into the prevalent culture within the department, particularly at the time of Savile's employment.
 It was claimed that Douglas Muggeridge, the controller of Radio 1 in the early 1970s, was aware of allegations against Savile, and had asked for a report on them in 1973.
 There were claims by some, including DJ Liz Kershaw, that during the 1980s there was a culture within the BBC which tolerated sexual harassment.

 By 11 October allegations of abuse by Savile had been made to 13 British police forces, and on 19 October the Metropolitan Police Service launched Operation Yewtree, a formal criminal investigation into historic allegations of child sex abuse by Savile and others over four decades.
 The police reported on 25 October 2012 that the number of possible victims was 300.

 The BBC was criticised in Parliament for its handling of the affair, with Harriet Harman stating that the allegations "cast a stain" on the corporation.
 The Culture Secretary, Maria Miller, said that she was satisfied that the BBC was taking the allegations very seriously, and dismissed calls for an independent inquiry.
 Labour leader Ed Miliband said that an independent inquiry was the only way to ensure justice for those involved.
 George Entwistle offered to appear before the Parliamentary Culture, Media and Sport Committee to explain the BBC's position and actions.

 On 16 October the BBC appointed the heads of two separate inquiries into events surrounding Savile.
 Former High Court judge Dame Janet Smith was to review the culture and practices of the BBC during the time Savile worked there, while Nick Pollard, a former Sky News executive, was to look at why a Newsnight investigation into Savile's activities was dropped shortly before transmission.